thycotic/ss-docs/authentication/integrated-windows-authentication/configuring-iwa/index.md

 > **Note:** [Secure LDAP](http://support.thycotic.com/KB/a258/using-secure-ldap.aspx) only works with Integrated Windows Authentication in Server 2008 R2 and later.

-> **Important**: Customers using the IWA need to perform a workaround when upgrading to SS 10.6 with a distributed engine.
-Please see “[Task 4: Configuring Distributed Engines](https://thycotic.force.com/support/s/article/Setting-Up-Integrated-Windows-Authentication-in-Secret-Server-10-0#_Ref1656225).”

 ## Setting Up Windows Authentication

 ### Task 1: Configuring Secret Server